 What Are Pesto Eggs?

 Pesto eggs are fried eggs cooked in basil pesto.

-They were introduced on Tiktok last year as a very tasty breakfast to enjoy a low-carb breakfast that also contains healthy fats from olive oil.
+They were first introduced on Tiktok in 2021 as a very tasty breakfast to enjoy a low-carb breakfast that also contains healthy fats from olive oil.

 How To Make Pesto Eggs

 All you need to make delicious crispy fried eggs in pesto are two simple ingredients and a non-stick frying pan.

 - Pesto – You can use homemade pesto, like my spinach pesto recipe, or use store-bought pesto.
 Some store-bought pestos are dairy-free if you are looking for a paleo option.

 - Large Eggs – I always buy free-range eggs as they taste better, but they also have a nicer color.